julienroyd/alfred/README.md

 * Experiment management scripts directly under `alfred`.
 They are meant to help manage folder creation, experiment launching and results aggregation.
 See next section for usage.
 We refer to them as << alfred's scripts >>.
 * Common functions for plots, directory trees, loggers, argparsers and the like, located under `alfred.utils`.
 We refer to them as << alfred's utils >>.
+* Some important default configurations are defined in `alfred.defaults.py` as global variables and can be overwritten on the ML side by simply reassigning them inside a function called `main.set_up_alfred()`.

 ## Usage